kasongoyo/jabali/README.md

 Jabali is the [mongoose](https://mongoosejs.com/) plugin used as the flexible authentication solution.
 Jabali when plugged into mongoose schema, it extends the schema with some fields based on [OpenID connect specification](https://openid.net/specs/openid-connect-core-1_0.html#StandardClaims).

+## Modules
-Jabali is based on modularity concept and you can only use what you need.
-The jabali modules are as follows;
+Jabali is organized on modularity architecture.
+Jabali modules consists of;

 - [Registerable]() Module responsible for user sign up.
-It's only module which is required
-- [Authenticable]() Module to manage password management and authentication flow.
+- [Authenticable]() Module to handle authentication flow.
-- [Confirmable]() Module responsible to send emails with confirmation instructions and to verify if an account is already confirmed to sign in.
+- [Confirmable]() Module responsible to manage email or phone confirmation.
-- [Recoverable]() Module responsible for resetting account password and send reset instructions
+- [Recoverable]() Module responsible for resetting account password

 ## Features
  + User signup